 The centre comprised of a two storey house with a separate attached apartment, which was found to be homely, suitably decorated and overall in a good state of repair.
-However, there was some worn paint in walls and woodwork in some areas, particularly on the woodwork in the hallway, one of the residents bedrooms and the staff office.
-In addition, the surface of some of the presses in the kitchen was broken, for example the bin press and the flooring in one of the bedrooms was worn.
+However, there was some small maintenance required in areas which had an impact from an infection control perspective and is discussed under Regulation 27.